 Religion and its associated rituals are a very personal thing to most people but it is an important thing for archaeologists to understand.
 Religion guides people and entire cultures through numerous aspects of everyday life from how they handle death to how they relate to the natural world.
 While being mostly intangible, religion can be … Continue reading Religion in the Archaeological Record

 Last week I had the chance to see four graduate student thesis proposals at the Archaeology Unit at Memorial University of Newfoundland.
 They were great proposals and included one that will investigate several Inuit sites in northern Labrador, including sites found during the Torngat Archaeological Project (PDF).
 The Torngat Archaeological Project (TAP) is the largest … Continue reading Torngat Archaeological Project

 As an archaeologist people who have found artifacts such as old pieces of ceramic, square nails or various stone tools while they are out on a walk or building a new fence on their property contact me on a regular basis.
 I think these people show us their artifacts because they are history enthusiasts.
 They are … Continue reading Enthusiast of a different kind – Metal detectors

 Two weeks ago I brought you a post about the names used by archaeologists to identify the precontact groups in Newfoundland and Labrador.
 Archaeologists do not know what the people of these groups referred to themselves as.
 The name most Aboriginal people apply to themselves in their own language usually means something like ‘the people’ … Continue reading What’s in a name?
 Part 2

 Most people do not realize how much human history there is in this province.
-Many think that the first aboriginal inhabitants were the Beothuk when in reality the first aboriginal inhabitants were here nearly 9000 years ago.
-With this post, I am going to try to place these 9000 years of occupation in context of … Continue reading At the same time
+Many think that the first Indigenous inhabitants were the Beothuk when in reality the first Indigenous inhabitants were here nearly 9000 years ago.
+With this post, I am going to try to place these 9000 years of occupation in the context … Continue reading At the same time